YehudaCorsia/Docker-Covert-channel/docs/Conversation with Docker.md

 ---

-I am still not response to this mail :-) when that i will response I will share this here.
+i am not responding to this mail :-)